LiaXLiang/LiaXLiang.github.io/_posts/Leetcode_Notes/Tree Traversal/2025-06-05-98-validate-binary-search-tree.md

 <br>

 # II.
 Inorder Traversal
-# Left → Node → Right
+# Left → Root → Right
-Inorder traversal of a BST should produce **a strictly increasing sequence of values**.
+Inorder traversal of a **BST** should produce **a strictly increasing sequence of values**.
 This allows us to validate the BST property by simply checking whether each current node value is greater than the previous one.

 ### Algorithm Logic
 1. **Define the function signature**